sparors/ussd-docs/source/docs/understanding-states.md

 ## The *afterRendering* Method {#after-rendering-method}

-This primary purpose of this method is to given you the privilege to specify which state the user should see next after examining his input.
+The primary purpose of this method is for you to specify which state the user should see next after examining his/her input.
 The input is the param string argument passed to the method.